Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 The good news is, there are steps you can take to manage marketplace fraud in order to protect your customers.
 This includes verifying the identity of sellers on your platform and performing ongoing analysis to identify potential fraud rings (both of which we discuss below).

-While these steps used to be voluntary, they'll soon be legally required thanks to a new law and a proposed piece of legislation — the INFORM Consumers Act and the SHOP Safe Act.
-With this in mind, it’s important for any business that runs an online marketplace to understand the new and potential requirements of the laws and begin crafting a plan to get up to compliance in the event that both bills become law.
+While these steps used to be voluntary, they're now legally required thanks to a new law, the INFORM Consumers Act, and a proposed piece of legislation, the SHOP Safe Act.
+With this in mind, it’s important for any business that runs an online marketplace to understand the new and potential requirements of the laws and begin crafting a plan to get up to compliance.

 Below, we take a closer look at both the INFORM Consumers Act and the SHOP Safe Act, outline their requirements, and discuss some steps you can take to address the issue of fraud on your platform.